kaiosilveira/advent-of-code-2023/day-02/README.md

 end
 ```

-The code above starts with a hash containing the defaults (`{ red: 0, green: 0, blue: 0 }`), then, it traverses the round data merging the partials (such as `{ green: 3 }`) back into the default hash.
+The code above starts with a hash containing the defaults (`{ red: 0, green: 0, blue: 0 }`), then, it traverses the round data, merging the partials (such as `{ green: 3 }`) back into the default hash.

 With that in place, we just need to map over all the partials for each round calling `get_total_cubes_used_per_round`: